Everything you need to know about JTT!

 At no time should parents be inside the school on arrival or dismissal as we are having no visitors in the school at any time due to our COVID protocols.

-Plans for Entry - Grade 7 -8 and 4-1/4-2 will enter through Door #7.
+Plans for Entry - Grade 7 -8 will enter through Door #7.
 Those who are upstairs will need to walk down the hall before going up the middle stairwell to their classrooms.
-Grades 5-6 and 34-1 will enter through Door #6.
-Grades 6 will go up the middle stairwell to their classrooms, and 34-1 and 6-4 will proceed past the bathrooms, to their classroom.
-Grades 1-3 will enter through Door #2 and walk down the FDK hall to the front stairwell to head up to class (105 directly to class).
-FDK 1 will collect their students in the West Pen (new pen) and enter at Door #2.
+Grades 5-6 will enter through Door #6. and will go up the middle stairwell to their classrooms.
+Grades 1-3 will enter through Door #2 and walk down the FDK hall to the front stairwell to head up to class.
+FDK 4 will collect their students in the West Pen (new pen) and enter at Door #2.
 FDK 2 will collect their students in the East Pen (old pen) and enter at Door #2.
-FDK 3 will collect their students at Door#3.
+FDK 3 and FDK 1 will collect their students at Door#3.

 BICYCLES, SCOOTERS, SKATEBOARDS